chriswi93/Expectation-Maximization-A-Python-implementation/README.md

 plot_clusters(true_mu, true_sigma, mu, sigma, x_list, x_color=False)
 ```

 Here you can see the EM clustering algorithm on a very low level.
-The code is self-explaining if you read the recommended article above.
+The code is highly efficient due to the vectorization of the computation (avoiding loops).
+The computation is self-explaining if you read the recommended article above.
 ```python
 for iteration in range(max_iterations):